“The well-being of a woman after childbirth should carry the same importance as taking care of the needs of a newborn child“ ~ Author Unknown

 Postnatal doulas work in the family home and offer practical and emotional support during those often bewildering and tiring early days and weeks after birth.

-By providing reassurance, a listening ear and support with looking after baby and light household tasks, a postnatal doula is ideally placed to gently guide and support a new mum in her parenting choices.
+By providing reassurance, a listening ear and support with looking after baby and light household tasks, a postnatal doula is ideally placed to gently guide and support new parents in their parenting choices.

 Research has shown that postnatal doulas can help to gently ease mothers into motherhood by taking some of the strain that a new addition to the family can bring.